-Further details of Project's activities in 2022 will be published in our Annual Report, but we reached 52,671 audience members, employed 422 artists & arts workers, an increase from our 2021 figures of 30, 564 audience members and 317 artists and arts workers employed.
+Further details of Project's activities in 2023 will be published in our Annual Report, but we reached 50,014 audience members, employed 318 artists & arts workers, and hosted 651 events at Project.
 We widened and deepened our engagement with audiences through the Project Potential Programme, and partnered with a host of artistic, social, and philanthropic partners to deliver our rich programme.